Oct 08, 2015

 Aria, Circular Quay

-Co-owned by restaurateur Peter Sullivan and Chef Matt Moran, Aria has worked hard – and succeeded – to maintain its distinguished standing since Moran’s initiation into celebrity-chef status.
+Co-owned by restaurateur Bruce Sullivan and Chef Matt Moran, Aria has worked hard – and succeeded – to maintain its distinguished standing since Moran’s initiation into celebrity-chef status.
 As it has done since opening in 1999, the restaurant continues to receive the highest accolades thanks to Moran’s ability to consistently create balanced, elegant dishes.

 Catalina, Rose Bay